a327ex/www/content/posts/indiedev_creativity.md

 This comes from a place of deep insecurity and from the misguided notion that games are a reflection of their creators.
 Seeing a cool game makes them think about how uncool their games are, which makes them think about how uncool they are, and so on.

 The way to solve this is very simple: don't emotionally attach yourself to your games.
+Again, easier said than done, but you should be aware that this is a bad pattern of behavior if your goal is being more creative.

 By achieving this you will naturally be able to experiment more and take more risks because a game failing will not emotionally reflect poorly on you, just like a game succeeding will not emotionally reflect well on you.
 All games, both yours and other people's, will just be the artifacts that they are, and you will be able to look at them in a more truthful way, unclouded by the poor judgement that comes with tying your identity to them.